Ghazi Kanaan: Death

+Lebanese journalist Charles Ayoub stated in an interview with Tony Khalife on 26 October 2021 that Kanaan told him three months before his death that he was going to commit suicide and that he had already prepared his grave in his village.
+Ayoub added that this was consistent with Kanaan's personality and that it made sense since he was in a feud with Bashar al-Assad who was refusing to talk to him at the time and that Kanaan saw no way out for himself.

 It was suggested that he was in fact murdered by the Syrian government, and various theories explaining the possible motives for this have been put forth.
-For instance, Ghazi's death is seen as a move to cut a key connection to the alleged Syrian participation in the assassination of Rafik Hariri.
-Lebanese Druze leader Walid Jumblatt, who had been variously allied and hostile to Ghazi during his stay in Lebanon, commented by saying that if Ghazi Kanaan was in fact linked to the Hariri assassination, then he was a "brave man" who "did well, if I may say, by committing suicide".
-There was another argument: Ghazi was in touch with Abdel Halim Khaddam and Hikmat Shihabi and they were planning a coup against Bashar al-Assad.
+For instance, Kanaan's death is seen as a move to cut a key connection to the alleged Syrian participation in the assassination of Rafik Hariri.
+Lebanese Druze leader Walid Jumblatt, who had been variously allied and hostile to Kanaan during his stay in Lebanon, commented by saying that if Ghazi Kanaan was in fact linked to the Hariri assassination, then he was a "brave man" who "did well, if I may say, by committing suicide".
+There was another argument: Kanaan was in touch with Abdel Halim Khaddam and Hikmat Shihabi and they were planning a coup against Bashar al-Assad.

 It is argued that his death was widely blamed on the al-Assad government among the Alawite community.
 This belief led to further dissolution of Alawite ‘asabiyya'.
 At his funeral, mourners shouted, "Why did you kill him?".

-In November 2006, Ghazi's brother also committed suicide.
+In November 2006, Kanaan's brother also committed suicide.